-MDM has provided wholesome food regularly without any interruption during the year 2018-19.
-Menu prescribed by the state was followed by all the schools.
+MDM has provided wholesome food regularly without any interruption during the year 2019-20.
+Revised prescribed Menu as per CPI Circular commenced with effect from Dated: 31.10.2019. is being followed by all the schools.
 The State Government to ensure that the scheme is implemented wholesomely and effectively, a monitoring system has been defined in compliance with the directions given by Government of India.
 There is a complete synergy between Department of Public Instruction, Health Department, Department of Rural Development and Panchayath Raj Institutions, Food Corporation of India and Karnataka Food and Civil Supplies at the District and Block Level.